skrey/yellow-extensions/documentation/english/welcome.md

 Welcome to Yellow
 =================
-Yellow is for people who make websites.
-You can create web pages, blogs and wikis.
+Create small web pages, blogs and wikis.
 The focus is on people, a great user experience and that it's useful for your website.
-There's no database, no admin panel, no template engine, no upload manager, no complete framework.
-Most websites do not need all of these features.
+No database, no admin panel, no template engine, no upload manager, no complete framework.
+Most people don't need all of these features.
 Let's concentrate on the essential aspects and tools that work together.

 ![Yellow](welcome-yellow.jpg?raw=true)

-Small, clean and free.
-[Download Yellow](https://github.com/markseu/yellowcms).
-[See a demo](http://demo.datenstrom.se/).
+Yellow is for people who make websites.
+[Download](https://github.com/markseu/yellowcms/archive/master.zip) and [demo](http://demo.datenstrom.se/).

 Web browser
 -----------